Flowers and Holidays in Ukraine Guide

-- When you only have a few flowers remaining transfer them to a smaller vase, cutting the stems if required.
+- When you only have a few flowers remaining to transfer them to a smaller vase, cutting the stems if required.
 The best length to keep the stems straight is where the height of the vase is between half and two-thirds the length of the cut stem.

-- If given an arrangement in green (Oasis) foam, make sure that the water-retaining foam is wet, you gently pour clean water into the centre and back of the arrangement and the water level is checked daily.
-These arrangements will not last as long as flowers kept in water though.
+- If given an arrangement in green (Oasis) foam, make sure that the water-retaining foam is wet, you gently pour clean water into the center and back of the arrangement and the water level is checked daily.
+These arrangements will not last as long as flowers kept in the water though.

 Bad Care Practices